-The German Gene Bank for Ornamental Plants (DGZ), founded in 2009, comprises four gene banks (Rhododendron, Rose, Gene Bank for Seed Propagated and Vegetatively Propagated Ornamentals, respectively) and the Network Plant Collection.
-Since 2014, the Federal Office of Plant Varieties coordinates the DGZ.
+The German Gene Bank for Ornamental Plants (DGZ), founded in 2009, comprises four gene banks (Rhododendron, Rose, Gene Bank for Seed Propagated Ornamentals and Gene Bank for Vegetatively Propagated Ornamentals) and the Plant Collection Network.
+Since 2014, the Federal Office of Plant Varieties has been in charge of coordinating the DGZ.

-Since October 1 st 2019, the JKI coordinates the Subnetwork (TNW) Pelargonium of the Gene Bank for Vegetavely Propagated Plants in the DGZ and it is a collecting partner at once.
-In the TNW Pelargonium collecting and supporting partners are united in their engagement for this genus in Germany.
+Since October 1st 2019, the JKI has been coordinating the Subnetwork Pelargonium of the Gene Bank for Vegetatively Propagated Plants in the DGZ and it is a collecting partner at once.
+In the Pelargonium Subnetwork, collecting and supporting partners are united in their engagement for this genus in Germany.
 The common goal is to document genetic resources of local collections and their long-term maintenance.
 Species and cultivars have been documented in a publicly accessible database of the Federal Office of Plant Varieties. https://www.bundessortenamt.de/apps55/genbank_zierpfl/public/de

 The Pelargonium working collection in Quedlinburg comprises about 100 accessions of 60 species and 13 sections, whereupon the horticultural important sections Ciconium and Pelargonium are the focus of the collection.
 One to six accessions, cultivated as a clone, exist per each Pelargonium species.
-In addition, cultivars and unique primary hybrids, arose from research, were collected.
+In addition, cultivars and unique primary hybrids, resulting from research, are collected.